WGierke/git_better/documentation/documentation.md

 * Split data set into a training set, to train our different classifier, a test set, to test the accuracy of our simple classifier, a development set, to tune our hyperparameter without overfitting on this level, and a evaluation set, to calculate our final accuracy.
-[Is this conceptual right?]
+[Is this conceptually right?]
 * Why no k-fold cross validation?
 * [we used simple python spliting methods (train_test_split)]